pushcx/opinionated-forum/README.markdown

 ## TODO

- - Give users a text box to add their own profile info
  - Remove 'quick' message mode, move posting inline
  - Replace Prototype with unobtrusive JavaScript (note TopicsController#new)
  - Show add/remove of tags in message flow